-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
+We’re on our 4th year traveling around the country and seeking out the unique and different things to see and do!
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
-We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different and maybe a little “off the beaten path”.
+We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and taking those roads less traveled.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each blog post will include a link to our amazing boondocking locations, plus any paid or membership locations we stayed while in Ohio.

 Fun Fact: Did you know Ohio is home to the largest rubber stamp?
 Or maybe you like pencil sharpeners!
 If so, make your way over to the pencil sharpener museum.
 Who knew?

 Before visiting Hocking Hills State Park, I had never heard of it.
 As we’ve said in so many of our blogs, State Parks are just so overlooked for their bigger, more popular National Parks.
 Hocking Hills State Park was by far on our very topmost liked list so far.
 Of course, we’ve only traveled for just over three years now, so there is a lot to see.
 Hocking Hills State Park is home to more waterfalls in a small area than I had ever seen.
 As we walked through the state park, the movie The Hobbit came to mind.
 It’s very magical and mystical looking.
 People don’t believe the pictures are from an Ohio park, but many who know of this incredible landscape consider it the most beautiful land in the Midwest.
 Striking rock formations speckle the park, which is filled with gorges and caves waiting to be explored.
 Please check out our video below for a little more information.